 Minimum Dimension

-, A Sidewalk 8'
+Α Sidewalk 8'

-В Amenity Zone or Perimeter Planting Strip 8'
+В Amenity Zone or Perimeter Planting Strip 8.

-- \ Dimensions are measured from the future back of curb. - \\ Amenity zone is permitted in lieu of the planting strip. - 33.
-Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", by adding a new subsection I, titled "Cross Charlotte Trail (XCLT)\" that includes a new graphic, text, table and asterisks.
+- \ Dimensions are measured from the future back of curb. - \\ Amenity zone is permitted in lieu of the planting strip. - 37.
+Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", by adding a new subsection I, titled "Cross Charlotte Trail (XCLT)\" that includes a new graphic, text, table and asterisk footnotes.
 The new Section 15.4.4.I shall read as follows: